about / archives / contact / subscribe / twitter

 @inews

 The network was founded in 2009 by Laura Frank, a former reporter for the defunct Rocky Mountain News.
-It has five full-time staff members, plus several contributors through the University of Colorado at Boulder.
-Frank is supported by a fellowship there, and the network has also collaborated with the university on a mobile media project.
+It had five full-time staff members as of 2013.
+Frank was initially supported by a fellowship at the University of Colorado at Boulder, and the network has also collaborated with the university on a mobile media project.

 The network was a founding member of the Investigative News Network, a collaboration of nonprofit investigative news organizations.